 He has written a book of fiction titled Searching for Gurney that has not been published, but excerpts were used to win a Fellowship at Squaw Valley Writers Conference, to be accepted at Breadloaf and to take First Place at Willamette Writers Conference.

-After 25 years, A Field of Innocence is now available on Amazon.com in both paperback and Kindle editions.
+After over 25 years, A Field of Innocence is now available on Amazon.com in both paperback and Kindle editions.
 Learn more on our Books page.